1ahmedharris/cloud-resume/README.md

 ## **Overview**
-This project is my resume built with AWS S3 static website hosting, and AWS serverless architecture. inspired by the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).
+This project is my resume built with AWS S3 static website hosting. inspired by the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).